captainmarkos/api-mfa/README.md

 The [`json_pp` gem](https://rubygems.org/gems/json_pp/versions/0.0.1) I use for formatting json.

-Next, let's use that `token` to add a second factor for the current_user.
+Next, let's use that `token` from the above curl to add a second factor for the current user.
 The `Api::V1::SecondFactorsController` requires a password if a second factor has not been added yet.
-We adjust our request to inclue the user's `password`.
+We adjust our request to include the user's `password`.

 ```bash
 curl -X POST http://localhost:3333/api/v1/second-factors \